zesterer/chumsky/README.md

 - 🎛️ **Fully generic** across input, token, output, span, and error types
 - 📑 **Zero-copy parsing** minimises allocation by having outputs hold references/slices of the input
 - 🚦 **Flexible error recovery** strategies out of the box
-- ☑️ **Check-only parsing** every chumsky parser supports a fast 'check-only' mode, which verifies the input without generating output
+- ☑️ **Check-only mode** for fast verification of inputs, automatically supported
 - 🚀 **Internal optimiser** leverages the power of [GATs](https://smallcultfollowing.com/babysteps/blog/2022/06/27/many-modes-a-gats-pattern/) to optimise your parser for you
 - 📖 **Text-oriented parsers** for text inputs (i.e: `&[u8]` and `&str`)
 - 👁️‍🗨️ **Context-free grammars** are fully supported, with support for context-sensitivity